Taking Care of Tracheostomy at Home

 Depending on the manufacturer of the trach, the inner cannula can typically be unlocked either by turning the inner cannula (usually metal or plastic) or by pinching the side flanges (plastic) thereby disengaging the inner cannula from the trach tube.

 If made of plastic, use a small brush or pipe cleaners to clean the inner cannula under cool running water.
 Look through the inner cannula to make sure it is clean.
 Shake the inner cannula to remove excess moisture.
 Reinsert the inner cannula and lock in place.
+If the inner cannula looks dirty in spite of cleaning or the plastic is starting to crack, throw it out and use a new one.

 Alternatively if a spare (metal) inner cannula is present, simply place the removed inner cannula in the dishwasher and allow it to fully dry out before reuse.